Malikhuntsthreats/Linux-Least-Privileges-Hardening-and-Group-Policies/README.md

 Even if an account is compromised, privilege is restricted.

 T1548 – Abuse Elevation Control Mechanisms
-Removal of sudo access prevents attempts to misuse elevation tools.
+Removal of sudo access prevents attempts to misuse elevation tools..

  Conclusion